mzakariyya/appAnalyzer/README.md

 node appAnalyzer <'filename'>
 ```

-Node modules will be stored in the file "packagelist"
+Node modules will be stored in the file "packageList"
 A summary of each app will be stored in the file "report"
 An erros that may occur will be stored in the file "errors'